HL8-ORG/nestjs-saas-tenant-boilerplate/README.md

 ### Database with MikroORM

-The boilerplate uses MikroORM with MariaDB for database operations, providing a powerful ORM solution with features like entity management, migrations, and seeding.
+The boilerplate uses MikroORM with PostgreSQL for database operations, providing a powerful ORM solution with features like entity management, migrations, and seeding.

 #### Base Entity